EyeSeeTea/d2-tools/README.md

 ```

 This reports stores data into the `d2-tools.authorities-monitor` datastore.
 This key needs to be setup before the first run to get a correct report.
-Its possible to leave `usersByAuthority` empty and use the `-s` flag to populate it.
+It's possible to leave `usersByAuthority` empty and use the `-s` flag to populate it.

 A sample: